 Before submitting a job application, you should also familiarise yourself with the employer.
 Visit the organisation’s website and find out at least the sector, size, and structure of the organisation, as well as its vision, values, and objectives.

 Once you have familiarised yourself with both the position and the employer, and you still want to apply for the position, you should consider your next step.
 Will you contact the employer before sending your job application?
 Will calling or visiting the workplace, or sending an email help you write your application?
-Sometimes the job advertisement contains the contact details of the person participating in the recruitment process and the times when you can approach the employer.
+Sometimes the job posting contains the contact details of the person participating in the recruitment process and the times when you can approach the employer.
 If you really have questions about the position and feel that it is useful to contact the employer, you can do so before submitting your job application.
 However, you should carefully consider the most suitable choice for your situation and proceed accordingly.

 Job application documents